 I started having a hard time sleeping in the past few months.
 Not sure why, but my body wouldn’t relax and mind wouldn’t stop racing.
 At first, I thought it was stress, so I was sure to meditate a few hours before bed.
 Still no sleep.

 The first thing I learned is that it’s important to set the scene for your body to relax before bed.
-It’s like I need to re-train my body to gain a regular sleep pattern.
+It’s like I needed to re-train my body to gain a regular sleep pattern.
 Your body is on a time clock, and like a newborn baby, the body needs to be informed when to sleep.
 So I need to re-build this habit in order to have the highest quality of sleep.

 - Skin cells rejuvenate